DanielleQuinn/RBarMUN/index.md

 ## Upcoming Events

+### 15 October 2018 - Introduction to {ggplot2} and {dplyr}
+*The Breezeway, 5:30 - 6:30*
+A live-coding introduction to data wrangling and visualization.

+*Objectives:*
+- Manipulate data frames in R using {dplyr}
+- Extract subsets using `filter()`
+- Generate customized summary statistics
+- Create visualizations using {ggplot2}
+- Create workflows with both {dplyr} and {ggplot2} functions

+*Target Audience:* Beginners to intermediate (but all are welcome!)

+*Prerequisites:* Navigating in RStudio, general knowledge of objects and data classes in R

+### 15 October 2018 - Co-Working Session
+*The Breezeway, 6:30 - 7:30*
+Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.

+## Past Events

 ### 1 October 2018 - Dealing with Data in RStudio
 *The Breezeway, 5:30 - 6:30*
 A live-coding introduction to working with data in RStudio, including a discussion of spreadsheet best practices, importing data, and an introduction to manipulating data using `{dplyr}`.

-*Objectives:*
-- Learn best practices of spreadsheet design
-- Organize and import data
-- Explore and manipulate data frames
-- Handle missing values

-*Intended Audience:* Beginners and beyond!

-**We will provide a dataset for you to use for the tutorial but you are also encouraged to bring your own for the coworking session!**
+Tutorial material to be posted shortly.

 ### 1 October 2018 - Co-Working Session
 *The Breezeway, 6:30 - 7:30*
 Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.

-## Past Events

 ### 24 September 2018 - Introduction to R and RStudio
 *The Breezeway, 5:30 - 6:30*